Ground states and associated path measures in the renormalized Nelson model: Acknowledgments

-{\bf Acknowledgements.} F.H. thanks Aalborg University and O.M. thanks Kyushu University for their kind hospitality.
-F.H. is financially supported by an Grant-in-Aid for Science Research ((B)16H03942) from the Japan Society for the Promotion of Science.
+F.H. thanks Aalborg University for their kind hospitality.
+F.H. is financially supported by a Grant-in-Aid for Science Research ((B)16H03942) from the Japan Society for the Promotion of Science.

+O.M. thanks Kyushu University for their kind hospitality.
 O.M. was supported by the VILLUM Foundation via the project grant ``Spectral Analysis of Large Particle Systems'' (VKR023170) during the early phase of work on this article.

-Furthermore, F.H. and O.M. are grateful for support by the Danish Agency for Science, Technology and Innovation via the International Network Programme grant ``Exciting Polarons'' (5132-00122B).
+F.H. and O.M. are grateful for support by the Danish Agency for Science, Technology and Innovation via the International Network Programme grant ``Exciting Polarons'' (5132-00122B).